TNET-SNU/mmTLS/README.md

-# nginx config as a baseline middlebox (Split-TLS) and endpoints
+# Configuring nginx a baseline middlebox (Split-TLS) and endpoints

-For your information, the configuration of nginx as a Split-TLS middlebox is as below.
+The configuration of nginx as a Split-TLS middlebox is shown below.
-If you want to test various workload as you want, use h2load or ab for those ports.
+If you want to test without the script we prepared, make h2load or ab on the client machines send requests to the responsible port.
-Note that svr0 and svr1 mean box3.kaist.ac.kr and box4.kaist.ac.kr, respectively.
+Note that svr0 and svr1 refer to box3.kaist.ac.kr and box4.kaist.ac.kr, respectively.

 ```
 	# LAN